codeigniter4/CodeIgniter4/user_guide_src/source/concepts/http.rst

 The Request
 -----------
-Whenever a client makes a request (a web browser, smartphone app, etc), it is sending a small text message to the getServer and waits for a response.
+Whenever a client makes a request (a web browser, smartphone app, etc), it is sending a small text message to the server and waits for a response.

 The request would look something like this::